john-azzaro/Study-React-JSX/README.md

 <dd>

 ## Babel is used to compile JSX to JavaScript.
-**Babel can be used to ensure you have some level of backwards compatibility with older browsers.** Babel is a transpiler used to convert edge ECMAScript 2015+ into backwards compatible versions of JavaScript (i.e. < ES5 )in older browsers and environments.
+ Babel is a transpiler used to convert edge ECMAScript 2015+ into backwards compatible versions of JavaScript (i.e. < ES5 )in older browsers and environments.
 A transpiler (i.e. sourse-to-source compiler) is a tool that reads source code written in one programming lnagugae and produce the equivalent code in another language at the same level.
 Unlike compiling (which converst one language to another at a *lower* abstraction level), transpiling converts one language to another at the same level (e.g. typescript == JavaScript or SAASS == CSS.
 You need to use Babel to transpile the latest JavaScript features (e.g. ES6+) which some browsers might not be able to understand.
+Babel can be used to ensure you have some level of backwards compatibility with older browsers.

 ## Import the Babel library via CDN (for limited use).
 To use Babel via CDN, you can use the following script: